 No worries - - - We got you covered!!

 Finding the right habitat for hedgehogs can be challenging.
 Re-purposing an old habitat (such as fish tank or ferret cage) isn't always a good idea.
 Hedgehogs need a habitat of a minimum of 8 square feet with proper ventilation for their little lungs.
 It is also important that the habitat has the ability to hold bedding as hedgehogs like to burrow for play and also for warmth.
 Most pet stores do not carry 2' x 4' habitats, nor do their employees know all the items a hedgehog needs.
 We have simplified this!
 We offer a couple of Habitat complete kits that we keep in stock at all times for only $125.
 At your adoption appointment we put all the items together with colors you choose and send you home with your new baby and its brand new habitat that is easy to set up.
 We have a couple different habitat options.

 The habitat above comes in two colors, black or blue.
 They both have an attached feeding tray we have modified that include 2 stainless steel bowls

 Same price as the BLACK and BLUE habitat above.
 The GREEN habitat has a matching top that can be ordered off Amazon for families that want a covered habitat.
 A plastic food and water dish is included

-Here are pictures of the items in our store.
+Here are pictures of some of the items in our store.
 They are included in the Habitat Starter Kit.
-YOU CHOOSE the colors you like at your adoption appointment
+YOU CHOOSE the colors you like!

 Hedgehogs need a 12" Wheel